DmitriBogdanov/hatman-game/README.md

 ## Version History

+* 00.09
+    * Added new enemy 'Spirit Bomber'
+    * Added new type of projectiles

 * 00.08
     * Reworked inventory GUI
     * Changed save orb to fit new style and provide feedback upon interaction